Main Activities

 Risk assessment

-From FY2019 to FY2021, we conducted assessments targeting each business and site of each Teijin group company in order to study the exposure of the risk of corruption throughout the entire group companies.
-The results did not identify any business or site with significant corruption risks.
+From FY2019 to FY2022, we conducted assessments via an external law firm targeting each business and site of each Teijin Group company in order to clarify the exposure of the risk of corruption throughout the entire Group.
+In FY2022, the assessment targeted six overseas Group companies.
+The results of these assessments to date have not identified any business or site with significant corruption risks.

-In business with public institutions including governmental organizations, however, it was recommended that development of management systems and regular and proper trainings be conducted preferentially in accordance with Teijin Limited fundamental policies, taking into consideration characteristics at the site of business.
+For businesses that deal with public institutions including governmental organizations, however, it was recommended that development of management systems and appropriate regular trainings be conducted, preferably in accordance with Teijin Limited fundamental policies, taking into consideration local characteristics at the site of business.

 Education